How To Install Eclipse IDE on Debian 10 & Debian 9

-Eclipse is a well-known, versatile, Integrated Development Environment, widely used for developing JAVA application all around the world.
+Eclipse is a well-known, versatile, Integrated Development Environment, widely used for developing JAVA applications all around the world.
 Eclipse is written in Java and released under Eclipse Public License, an open-source license.

 Eclipse is not only used for developing Java applications, but it can also be used to develop applications in various programming languages including COBOL, Ada, C, C++, Perl, PHP, Python, R, Ruby (including Ruby on Rails framework), Clojure, Scala, Groovy, and Scheme.